Written by : Knowledge Centre Team

 |

-In practical terms, an insurer performs several key functions throughout the life of your policy:
+In life insurance, the insurer performs several important functions throughout the policy term:

 Here are some steps you need to follow to get insured: